ibm-cloud-docs/vmwaresolutions/archiref/opsmgmt/opsmgmt-vrops.md

 * vRealize Operations Federation Management pack
 * Management Pack for Hybrid Cloud Extension (HCX)

 Other management packs can be installed by the client.
-For more information, see [VMware Solution Exchange](https://marketplace.vmware.com/vsx/?contentType=1&listingStyle=table){:external}.
+For more information, see [VMware Solution Exchange](https://marketplace.vmware.com/vsx/?contentType=1&listingStyle=table){: external}.

 ### Management Pack for VMware vCenter Server
 {: #opsmgmt-vrops-management-vCenter}

-This default Management Pack extends the functionality of vROps to vCenter to enable the collection of objects, metrics, and alerts.
+This default Management Pack extends the functions of vROps to vCenter to enable the collection of objects, metrics, and alerts.

 ### Management Pack for vRealize Log Insight
 {: #opsmgmt-vrops-management-vrli}

-This default Management Pack extends the functionality of vROps to vRLI to enable the monitoring of the vRLI environment as well as the integration of events and alerts from vRLI into vROps.
+This default Management Pack extends the functions of vROps to vRLI to enable the monitoring of the vRLI environment and the integration of events and alerts from vRLI into vROps.

 ### Management Pack for vSAN
 {: #opsmgmt-vrops-management-vsan}